idodov/RedAlert/README.md

 The second entity, ***input_text.last_alert_in_israel*** is primarily designed for historical alert records on the logbook screen.
 Please be aware that Home Assistant has an internal character limit of 255 characters for text entities.
 This limitation means that during significant events, like a large-scale attack involving multiple areas or cities, some data may be truncated or lost.
 Therefore, it is highly discouraged to use the text input entity as a trigger for automations or to create sub-sensors from it.

-*By default, for testing purposes, the entities will contain data related to cities inside the Gaza Strip.
-You can create test sensors and automations based on this data.*
+*By default, for testing purposes, the entities will contain data related to cities inside the Gaza Strip.*

 ### Why did I choose this method and not REST sensor?
 Until we all have an official Home Assistant add-on to handle 'Red Alert' situations, there are several approaches for implementing the data into Home Assistant.
 One of them is creating a REST sensor and adding the code to the *configuration.yaml* file.
 However, using a binary sensor (instead of a 'REST sensor') is a better choice because it accurately represents binary states (alerted or not alerted), is more compatible with Home Assistant tools, and simplifies automation and user configuration.
 It offers a more intuitive and standardized approach to monitoring alert status.
 I tried various methods in Home Assistant, but this script worked best for my needs.